imanuelr/sch3lp.github.io/_posts/2016-07-05-the-lead-developer-conference-day-2.md

 If you ever did some remoting yourself, you'll recognize a lot of her descriptions.
 Most notably missing social talk and work discussions because of the absence of a watercooler (or coffee room), and lag (delay) issues with VOIP tools.

-Watch her presentation when it gets posted online for some pro tips on dealing with these situations.
+Watch [her presentation](https://vimeo.com/album/4045988/video/173322922) for some pro tips on dealing with these situations.

 If I ever work remotely again I'll be sure to try out her tip on bringing your [morning beverage](https://twitter.com/Czajkowski/status/751467083066667009) to the friday mornings stand-up, and talk a bit about your weekend plans.
 This helps in getting to know your remote colleagues a bit more.